-- (a) Except as provided in this section, notwithstanding any other provision of law, it is not unlawful and shall not be an offense under State law or an ordinance of any locality, or be a basis for seizure or forfeiture of assets under State law, for persons 21 years of age or older to manufacture, possess, possess with intent to distribute, or purchase cannabis accessories, or to distribute or sell cannabis accessories to a person who is 21 years of age or older. - (b) Except as provided in this section, a person who is 21 years of age or older is authorized to manufacture, possess, and purchase cannabis accessories, and to distribute or sell cannabis accessories to a person who is 21 years of age or older.
-This section is intended to meet the requirements of section 863 of Title 21 of the United States Code by authorizing, under State law, any person in compliance with this Chapter to manufacture, possess, or distribute cannabis accessories. - (c) No person may manufacture, distribute, or sell cannabis accessories that violate rules adopted by the Department.
+- (a) Except as provided in this section, notwithstanding any other provision of law, it is not unlawful and shall not be an offense under State law for persons 21 years of age or older to manufacture, possess, possess with intent to distribute, or purchase cannabis accessories or to distribute or sell cannabis accessories to a person who is 21 years of age or older. - (b) Except as provided in this section, a person who is 21 years of age or older is authorized to manufacture, possess, and purchase cannabis accessories and to distribute or sell cannabis accessories to a person who is 21 years of age or older.
+This section is intended to meet the requirements of section 863 of Title 21 of the United States Code by authorizing, under State law, any person in compliance with this Chapter to manufacture, possess, or distribute cannabis accessories. - (c) No person may manufacture, distribute, or sell cannabis accessories that violate rules adopted by the Commission.
 A first offense under this section is an infraction, punishable by a fine of up to one thousand dollars (\$1,000) and forfeiture of the cannabis accessories.
-A second or subsequent offense of this section is a Class A1 misdemeanor punishable by a fine of up to five thousand dollars (\$5,000), up to 180 days in jail, or both, and forfeiture of the cannabis accessories. - "§ 18D-407.
+A second or subsequent offense of this section is a Class A1 misdemeanor punishable by a fine of up to five thousand dollars (\$5,000), up to 180 days in jail, or both, and forfeiture of the cannabis accessories.

+"§ 18D-507.
 Purchasing of cannabis or cannabis accessories unlawful in certain cases; penalties; treatment and education programs and services.